peterhinch/micropython-samples/encoders/ENCODERS.md

 Contact bounce on mechanical encoders can also result in invalid logic levels.
 This can cause a variety of unwanted results: conditioning with a CR network and a Schmitt trigger should be considered.

-In practice bit-perfect results are often not required: synchronisation can simply be ignored, relying on software to provide reasonably accurate tracking of position.
-Applications using encoders for user controls normally provide a form of user feedback.
-The occasional missed pulse caused by fast contact bounce will not be noticed.
+That said, remarkably accurate tracking can be achieved in code.

 Where bit-perfect results are required the simplest approach is to use a target which supports hardware decoding and which pre-synchronises the signals.
 STM32